BackupTheBerlios/swiginac-svn/trunk/README.txt

   exam_misc: xtest_exam_subs_algebraic - overloaded typemaps problems
   exam_normalization: xtest_exam_normal2 - factoring out doesn't work

   the "x" in the front prevent "make check" to run them.
-Delte the "x" and fix it.
+Delete the "x" and fix it.

 - Solve the Makefile problem, so that it compiles with every python version